mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 mostly Sylean heritage whose family were wealthy industrialists from Zimiin (now Knabbib).
-His son, who would one day take the crown as Cleon II, was born in the year 21 and was Cleon’s only offspring.
+His son, who would one day take the crown as Cleon II, was born in the year 21 and was Cleon's only offspring.
 Unlike his father Felix before him, Cleon the elder did little to apprentice his son for the leadership role that he would eventually be asked to take.
-He left the boy’s education in the hands of his tutors and university professors.
-Bereft of a strong father figure, young Cleon turned to Artemsus Lentuli, Chancellor of the Moot and his father’s most trusted advisor.
-Artemsus was the son of Djugashvili Lentuli, who had served as Cleon’s intelligence chief in the first years of the Imperium.
+He left the boy's education in the hands of his tutors and university professors.
+Bereft of a strong father figure, young Cleon turned to Artemsus Lentuli, Chancellor of the Moot and his father's most trusted advisor.
+Artemsus was the son of Djugashvili Lentuli, who had served as Cleon's intelligence chief in the first years of the Imperium.
 The younger Lentuli had already lived an

-eventful life and was famous for helping to fight off a pirate attack on one of his family’s ships at the age of
+eventful life and was famous for helping to fight off a pirate attack on one of his family's ships at the age of

 17. He went on to have a distinguished career in the newly created Imperial Navy, followed by a stint as a